Saaketh-J/Outreach-Tech-Team/PIR SENSOR/README.md

 This folder contains the code utilized in order to work and capture PIR sensor data.

 Using GP0 to switch my LED ligth on and off.

-I then utilized GP1 to to connect to me OUT pin on the PIR sensor.
+Connect GP1 to the OUT pin on the PIR sensor.

-I also drew power from the 3V3 outlet on the breadboard kit.
-Ground was simply grounded on the breadboard kit as well.
+Connect 3V3 pin to the OUT pin on the PIR sensor.

+Connect the GND pin to the GND pin on the sensor.

-Make sure that the jumper is set to the repeatable trigger set.
-This ensures that the sensor is able to capture a continuous stream of data to enable
+Set the jumper to the repeatable trigger set.

-recognition of what is to be considered a registered movement versus an accidental trigger.
+Adjust the pots so that it has low delay and relatively high sensitivity.

+The text files will be automatically created in the program, no need to create the text files.

+pir_sensor.py is the program that is being utliized